BarbaraRajic/PinGo/README.md

 ### Description

-* Simple workout app, designed to keep track of the user's previous (cycling or running) activities.
+* Simple workout app, designed to keep track of the user's (cycling or running) activities.

 ### Features